VinccZen/REDMI-9-LANCELOT-/README.md

 # Redmi 9(lancelot)
-this page is a redmi 9 support page.
  Custom rom installations, rooting solutions and more.